-Drumheller sees nearly 500,000 visitors annually for the Royal Tyrrell Museum of Palaeontology alone.
-Additional visitors come to the area for the many other attractions, recreational pursuits and events; however, many of these visitors do not stay in town for long.
+Drumheller sees nearly 500,000 visitors annually, primarily drawn to the Royal Tyrrell Museum of Palaeontology.
+Many of these visitors do not stay in town for long.
 One of the critical tourism and economic development priorities of the MDP is to capitalize on existing visitor traffic, providing visitors with reasons to both stay longer in Drumheller and return often.
 With the expansion of regional trail networks and wayfinding, many opportunities will be unlocked for the expansion of recreation, adventure, and eco-tourism activities and services throughout Drumheller as well as a range of other cultural and experience-based tourism industries.